moodle/devdocs/docs/apis/subsystems/task/adhoc.md

 namespace mod_example\task;

 /**
- * An example of a adhoc task.
+ * An example of an adhoc task.
  */
 class do_something extends \core\task\adhoc_task {